 Just about any rosin press will get the job done, but PurePressure Rosin Presses are the best of the best.
 On our list of the top rosin presses, they make multiple appearances!
 They are the experts on extraction, and their presses are designed to get you the best quality rosin possible.

-For smaller-scale production, a simple manual press like the Helix 3 Ton or Helix Pro 5 Ton will get the job done.
 If you have higher demands though, you should consider the Pikes Peak or Longs Peak.
 These two pneumatic presses are capable of producing between 5-8 tons of force, and feature huge rectangular plates!

 Additional thoughts on how to make live rosin